Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 1. Make the Art Bot body

-– Measure where to attach the markers (legs) so that they are evenly distributed and your robot can stand up straight.
-Attach the markers very securely using tape.
+To begin, measure where to attach the markers (legs) to the paper cup so that they are evenly distributed and your robot can stand up straight.
+Attach the markers very securely to the outside of the cup using tape.

-– Securely attach the battery holder to the top of the paper cup using hot glue & tape.
+Then, securely attach the battery holder to the top of the paper cup using hot glue and tape.
 You may need to balance the holder and motor on top of the cup before attaching.

 2. Prepare the Art Bot motor

-– Securely attach the hobby motor to the top of the paper cup using hot glue and lots of tape.
-It’s important that there is no wobble as you want vibrations to travel down into the cup to make the legs wobble & draw!
+Securely attach the hobby motor to the top of the paper cup using hot glue and lots of tape.
+It’s important that there is no wobble as you want vibrations to travel down into the cup to make the legs wobble and draw!

 3. Decorate the Art Bot

-– Use mini foil pie pans to create the robot heads (with googly eyes & silver bubble wrap “hair” attached).
+Use mini foil pie pans to create the robot heads (with googly eyes and silver bubble wrap hair attached).
 Then loosely tape these over the propellers for safety.

 4. Let your Art Bot loose on some paper!

 Check that your Art Bot is working correctly then let it loose on some paper to create awesome swirly designs!
-If you’re having trouble – don’t freak out! – you may just need to do a little tinkering, perhaps:
+If you’re having trouble, don’t worry, you may just need to do a little tinkering, perhaps:

 – Tweak the placement of the motor.